-How to Create ESL Lesson Plans and Top Sites to Find Free Ones!< Back to the TEFL News
+How to Create ESL Lesson Plans for TEFL + Top Sites to Find Free Ones!< Back to the TEFL News

 A planned, structured TEFL lesson guides your curriculum as a teacher and provides measurable objectives for students.
 However, even the best teachers don’t always have time to write their plans from scratch!
 Fortunately, there are some great websites, like Bogglesworld and The Internet TESL Journal, where you can find high-quality free ESL lesson plans.
 Let’s take a look at why it’s necessary to plan lessons, how to write your own, and top sites for finding free ESL lesson plans.